Lady Jane (song): Background and composition

 The song was written at a milestone in the Rolling Stones' recording career that saw Jagger and Richards emerge as the group's chief songwriters.
 On the band's previous album, Out of Our Heads, the duo shared writing credits on just three tracks.
 On Aftermath, however, the two were credited together on every track, making it the first album to be composed solely of original band material.
 It was also during this period that Brian Jones, despite losing control of the band's output, was integrating different instruments into the group's repertoire.
 Joe S. Harrington has noted that the Beatles' harpsichord-like sound on the song "In My Life", in 1965, opened considerations for Jones to include baroque rock instrumentals.
 The Rolling Stones had already used a harpsichord in the song "Play With Fire" from early 1965 as the B-side to "The Last Time".
 This was recorded months before the Beatles recorded "In My Life".
 Apparently, the Stones were already considering baroque rock instruments.

 "Lady Jane" was written and composed by Jagger in early 1966 after reading the then controversial 1928 book Lady Chatterley's Lover, which uses the term "Lady Jane" to mean female genitalia.
 According to Jagger, "the names [in the song] are historical, but it was really unconscious that they should fit together from the same period."
 At the time, it was widely thought that an inspiration for the song was Jane Ormsby-Gore, daughter of David Ormsby-Gore, the former British ambassador in Washington, who later married Michael Rainey, founder of the Hung on You boutique in Chelsea that was frequented by the Stones.
 Its most influential development was by Jones, no longer the principal musical force for the band, searching for methods to improve upon their musical textures.

-He expressed intrigue in incorporating culturally diverse instruments into the band's music, investigating the sitar, koto, marimba, and testing electronics.
+Jones expressed intrigue in incorporating culturally diverse instruments into the band's music, investigating the sitar, koto, marimba, and testing electronics.
 In the press Jones talked about applying the Appalachian dulcimer into compositions, although he seemed uncertain of the instrument, saying "It's an old English instrument used at the beginning of the century".
 According to Keith Richards, the dulcimer was brought to his attention when Jones began listening to recordings of folk musician Richard Fariña.
 Exactly when Jones discovered Fariña and his use of the dulcimer is open to speculation.
 The influence of these recordings would manifest itself in Aftermath, where Jones performed with the dulcimer on two tracks, "I Am Waiting" and, more distinctively, "Lady Jane".
 This later contributed to Jones's status as a pioneer in world music, and effectively shifted the band from blues rock to a versatile pop group.